zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 They are really nice!

-However it becomes painful (next bullet) when you want function to interact with each other:
+However it becomes painful (next bullet)

+when you want functions to interact with each other:
-- Do some processing and send the results as an input to another function
+- Pass results as an input to another function,
 - Call functions in a loop
-- Call them in parallel and act on the results
+- Call them in parallel, accumulate the resultsand act on them

 Today we will talk about Durable functions that will help you to simplify the orchestration.

-I'll also share my expeciance so that you don't spend dozens of hours hitting walls (like I did) because it is a pre release and there is not that much information is available yet.
+I'll also share my expeciance so that you don't spend many hours hitting walls (like I did) because there is not that much information is available yet.

 You'll leave this meetup with one more tool at your disposal that you are comfortable with and that will help you to takle your challanges.

+As I already mentioned the functions are easy to use.
+If we take a look at the Azure functions website we will see that (next slide)

 ---
 <img src="./assets/md/assets/scenarios/function_use_case.png"  width="900" />

 Note:

-As I already mentioned the functions are easy to use.
-If we take a look at the Azure functions website we will see that in the examples it provides functions don't call another function.
+in the examples it provides functions don't call another function.

 +++